Teacher Evaluation

 ISTE Standards Rubrics.docx

-Evidence showing use of a minimum of One ISTE for Educator Sub – Standards (e.g. 2.7c, 2.6b)
+Evidence showing use of a minimum of ONE ISTE for Educator, Sub – Standards (e.g. 2.7c, 2.6b)

 EVALUATION OF IB COORDINATORS

-Part 2: Survey Reflection
+Part 2: Observation Records

 Part 3: Coaching